 Far too many teens engage in sexting because they fail to understand that their actions have serious, far-reaching consequences.
 Sexting is broadly defined as taking, sending, displaying, or receiving nude images.
 It typically applies to cellphone usage, but it may also involve any type of online communication, including blogs and e-mail.
-If prosecutors follow the letter of the law, they can charge a young person with child pornography for taking a sexualized image of him-or herself, even if that image was never transmitted to anyone.
-Teens can also be charged to receiving and forwarding sexualized images.
+If prosecutors follow the letter of the law, they can charge a young person with child pornography for taking a sexualized image of him or herself, even if that image was never transmitted to anyone.
+Teens can also be charged with receiving and forwarding sexualized images.

 Identifying Potential Penalties

-Prosecutors in Ohio can charge sexting under two felony charges.
+Prosecutors in Ohio can charge sexting with two felony charges.
 A charge of pandering sexually oriented matter involving a minor is a fourth-degree felony.
-A charge of the illegal use of a minor in nudity oriented material may be a fourth-degree or fifth-degree felony.
+A charge of the illegal use of a minor in nudity-oriented material may be a fourth-degree or fifth-degree felony.
 Additionally, some sexting incidents are charged as second-degree felonies.
 As your criminal defense lawyer in Columbus can explain to you, these felony charges carry the possibility of time behind bars and substantial fines.
 Additionally, teens may be required to register as sex offenders.